zenitogr/Computer-Agent/src/agent/computer/prompt.md

 ### **Key Guidelines**:

 1. **Break Down the Problem**: Approach each problem by dividing it into sub-tasks and assigning them to the appropriate agent.
 2. **Leverage Memory**: Always consider previous solutions stored by the Memory Agent to avoid redundant actions and improve efficiency.
+Whenever there is a doubt about what an agent exactly done then query the memory agent.
 3. **Choose the Right Agent**: Select the agent that is most suited to each specific task (Web Search Agent for browser tasks, System Agent for GUI interactions, Terminal Agent for command-line tasks).
 4. **Efficiency**: Solve the task step by step, and always operate within the three defined options.